myTerminal/super-emacs/README.md

 ## Customizing

 Not everyone has the same setup and that means that you can (and may) change the configuration files according to your need.
-However, if you plan to clone this project, use it for your Emacs through a soft-link and pull updates from upstream regularly, there's a high probability that future improvements may end up resulting in merge conflicts on your local workspace.
+However, if you plan to clone this project, use it for your Emacs through a soft link, and pull updates from upstream regularly, there's a high probability that future improvements may end up resulting in merge conflicts on your local workspace.
 To solve this problem (and according to a suggestion from [@ericllazarus](https://github.com/ericllazarus)), *super-emacs* has been redesigned in a way that it now enables the user to extend their configuration without causing conflicts with future updates.
 One recommended way of extending *super-emacs* is described below.

-All configuration files under [.emacs.d/modes/basic](.emacs.d/modes/basic) and [.emacs.d/modes/standard](.emacs.d/modes/standard) can be extended through contents in their neigboring `*-custom.el` file.
-For example, if you plan to extend the file [basic/packages.el](.emacs.d/modes/basic/packages.el), you can place your personal configuration in the file [basic/packages-custom.el](.emacs.d/modes/basic/packages-custom.el). *super-emacs* will load the files in the right order so that your custom configurations will override the ones from *super-emacs*.
+All configuration files under [.emacs.d/modes/basic](.emacs.d/modes/basic) and [.emacs.d/modes/standard](.emacs.d/modes/standard) can be extended through contents in their neighboring `*-custom.el` file.
+For example, if you plan to extend the file [basic/packages.el](.emacs.d/modes/basic/packages.el), you can place your personal configuration in the file [basic/packages-custom.el](.emacs.d/modes/basic/packages-custom.el). *super-emacs* will load the files in the correct order so that your custom configurations will override the ones from *super-emacs*.
 This way, whenever there's an update to the original file, there will be no merge conflicts and life would be so much simpler!

 ## More

-If you're looking for a light-weight setup, try [ample-emacs](https://github.com/myTerminal/ample-emacs).
+If you're looking for a lightweight setup, try [ample-emacs](https://github.com/myTerminal/ample-emacs).

 For an even more comprehensive setup, refer to [my personal configs](https://github.com/myTerminal/.emacs.d).